7 Forex Market Types Explained by Contract Structure, Settlement Logic, Currency Exposure & Risk

 Why Does Understanding the 7 Forex Market Types Matter?

 A correct market view can still correspond to a poor result if the contract structure mismatches the exposure.
+Attempting to force an intraday retail contract to perform a corporate multi-year hedge generates severe friction.

-The mechanical issue extends beyond simple price direction into sustained carry drag, margin pressure, physical delivery mechanics, pricing mismatch, funding structure, and leverage design.
+The mechanical issue heavily extends beyond simple price direction into sustained carry drag, margin pressure, physical delivery mechanics, pricing mismatch, funding structure, and leverage design.

 What Cost Can the Wrong Contract Structure Produce?